Vodafone mobile plans: price, data, best-value options and more compared

 This plan is already good value, costing only $20.83 per month, however with the current deal, it becomes even better value, dropping to $12.42 per month, for 20GB of data instead of 12.5GB.

-$35 Prepaid Plus Starter Pack | $35 | 28 day expiry | 45GB (on first 6 recharges, then 25GB)
+$35 Prepaid Plus Starter Pack | $35 | 28 day expiry | 60GB (on first six recharges, then 25GB)

 Plans to avoid:

-Large SIM Only Plan | $69 per month | 360GB
+Large SIM Only Plan | $59 per month (for the first 12 months, then $69 per month) | 720GB (including 360GB of bonus data)

 What is Vodafone's best mobile plan?